InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 # Unattended Performance Test
-This program will sit in "C:\Program Files\Unattended IPT" of imaged computers.
+This program will sit in "C:\Program Files\Unattended IPT" of the imaged computers.
 main.py will be turned into an exe using pyinstaller, with automatically generated settings and log files.
-It performs an automated test to Cira's Mini Internet Performance Test (performance.cira.ca/mini)
+It performs an automated test to the Canadian Internet Registration Authority (CIRA)'s Mini Internet Performance Test (performance.cira.ca/mini)
 It will also send the version, computer name, and ip address to a specified server running Server.py

 # How the program works